 What is a VILPE 2K roof-covering seal, and why should it be used?

 The 2K roof-covering seal is the only pass-through on the market that ensures full waterproofing of roofing structures.
 Using the 2K roof-covering seal ensures that natural discontinuity points in the roofing material, combined with winds and driving snow, do not impose any extra humidity load on the roof structures.
 The 2K roof-covering seal seals the pass-through and the roof-covering into a single watertight and windtight component.
-Learn about VILPE 2K roof-covering seal by watching the installation video.
+Learn about the VILPE 2K roof-covering seal by watching this installation video.

 Given the prevailing conditions in the Nordic countries, an insulated sewer ventilation pipe model should always be used.
 Only an insulated sewer ventilation pipe prevents the condensation of humidity in the sewer and the accumulation of ice in the pipes.
 It the pipes freeze, sewer ventilation will not work, which may lead to the emptying of water seals and cause a bad smell inside the building.

 Can a cowl be placed on top of a sewer ventilation pipe?